adamparker75/Lumley-U16s/README.md

 i.
 Click on the contact us link in the footer. <br>
 ii.
 Click back to home and click on the contact link in the navigation bar. <br>
 iii.
 Is the embedded Google Map displayed. <br>
-iv.Does the map zoom in and out? <br>
+iv.
+Does the map zoom in and out? <br>
-v.Does the view larger map link open the map in Google Maps?
+v.
+Does the view larger map link open the map in Google Maps?

-All tests performed and no errors found.
+**All tests performed and no errors found.**

 **I tested the website on the following browsers using a Microsoft Surface Pro on Windows 10 pro.**